mhackermsft/BlazorAIChat/readme.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmhackermsft%2FBlazorAIChat%2Fmaster%2FInfra%2Fazuredeploy.json)

+Note: This will deploy Azure services that will be billed against your Azure subscription.
+The deployment template allows you to choose region, web app SKU, AI Chat model, AI embed model, along with OpenAI capacity size.
+These options will impact the cost of the deployed solutions.

+**Warning:** If you do not enable EasyAuth, your website will be available **on the public internet** by default.
+This means that **other people can connect and use the website**.
+You will **incur Azure OpenAI charges** for all usage of your website.
+If you upload documents, that **knowledge will be accessible to all users**.

+If you want to protect the website it is highly recommended that you set `Require Easy Auth` to true during the deployment and then configure EasyAuth authentication on the App Service once the deployment completes.
+Once EasyAuth is configured, each user will be required to login and they will have their own knowledge base which is not shared with other users.

+TLDR; If users see a green tag with the word guest located in the top left of the app, all of the uploaded knowledge is shared among the users.

 ## Authentication
 * If running locally, outside of Azure, or without EasyAuth, the app will show the user as a guest.
 * If running on an Azure App Service with EasyAuth configured, the app will show the logged in username.